 He never laughs.

 You could lip-sync a whole song to him, and he wouldn’t even smirk--not once.
-Even Britney Spears’s “Oops, I Did It Again” won’t get to him, no matter how much you over-exaggerate her diction and use your hand as a fake microphone.
+Even Britney Spears’s “Oops, I Did It Again” won’t get to him, no matter how much you over-exaggerate her diction and use your hair brush as a fake microphone.
 He just continues, remaining unfazed, with the exact same air of seriousness.
-So, turning off the music, you’ll sit back down in the passenger seat, putting back on your seatbelt and staring at the road in front of you, mimicking his apathy.
-It can get quite boring, these long car rides, the only sound being the sporadic dripping of the rain and the turn of the windshield-wipers.
+So, turning off the music, you’ll sit back down in the passenger seat, putting your seatbelt back on and staring at the road in front of you, mimicking his apathy.
+It can get quite boring, these long car rides, the only sound being the occasional dripping of the rain and the comfortable, reliable turn of the windshield-wipers.
 You don’t know what to say as you feel you don’t know him: he barely ever tells you anything about himself, so all you have is speculation.
-You speculate about the town he grew up in, the kind of parents he had, and the music he once enjoyed, starting to accept you won’t ever know.
+You speculate about the town he grew up in, the kind of parents he had, and the music he once enjoyed, starting to accept that maybe, you won’t ever know.

-But, as you start to drift off into sleep, in that intermediary between daydreaming and full-fledged unconsciousness, he reaches out his hand to touch yours, bringing them to sit on the cupholder between your seats.
-You first don’t register his touch as belonging to him, quickly bringing your hand away, instinctively shielding yourself.
-With such little contact, his hands are still quite strangers to you, having interacted with objects you’ve touched--cars, houses, and furniture--but never you directly.
+But, as you start to drift off into sleep, in that intermediary between daydreaming and full-fledged unconsciousness, he reaches out his right hand to touch your left, bringing them both to sit on the cupholder between your seats.
+You first don’t register his touch as belonging to him, quickly bringing your hand away, instinctively shielding yourself; with such little contact, his hands are still quite strangers to you, having interacted with objects you’ve touched--cars, houses, furniture--but hardly ever you directly.
 But, after a while, you get used to it.
 You begin to memorize the experience.
-In contrast to the cold world surrounding the car, his hands are warm, heating up your own in the process as they begin to acquire color after a period of being stark white.
+In contrast to the cold world outside the car, his hands are warm, heating up your own in the process as they begin to acquire color after having gone through a period of being stark white.
 He still focuses on driving, checking every new sign that appears on the road, while you sit there gazing at the side of his face, but his hand keeps you company.
 Before long, you’ve completely lost all hold on reality.

-Sensing your eyes off of him as you embarks on a deep sleep, he turns his head in your direction.
+Sensing your eyes off of him as you embark on a deep sleep, he turns his head in your direction.
 Recognizing your own lack of consciousness, he stares at you with eyes that are so soft and so loving, regarding you as the most precious thing in this world.
-In that moment, everything fades.
+In that moment, everything fades for him.
 The approaching light in the distance turning from yellow to red is run by his disregard for the outside world.
-The cars honking at him to slow down fade into those quiet sounds you hear at the doctor’s office when getting your ears checked—small decibels that only the most acutely-trained ear can hear.
+The cars’ honks fade into those quiet sounds you hear at the doctor’s office when getting your ears checked—small decibels that only the most acutely-trained ear can hear.

 He finally lets out a smile.

-The leaves change color for a single season once every year: their rare appearance in the fall makes the colors especially beautiful.
-Old songs get boring after a while: once you have memorized every lyric and every beat, there is nothing more to learn.
+For a single season every year, leaves change color; its annual appearance is what makes us treasure the fall.
+Old songs get boring after a while: once you have memorized every lyric and every different harmony, there is nothing more to learn.
 New shoes soon lose their value: after wearing them for a certain number of days, they become a part of your average look, contrasting the initial uniqueness they gave your outfit when you first saw them exhibited so gorgeously at the mall.